 2. He is Overtired

 If your newborn is overtired, he won’t fall asleep.
 Baby is considered overtired when they have been awake for longer than their awake window.
 For newborns, their awake window is about 45 minutes.
-When they are awake for longer period, their body can’t tolerate it and it activates a stress response, including release of hormone -cortisol, that makes it even harder for babies to fall back to sleep (4).
+When they are awake for a longer period, their body can’t tolerate it and it activates a stress response, including the release of hormone -cortisol, which makes it even harder for babies to fall back to sleep (4).

 So, as soon as you see the sign of tiredness like yawning and rubbing their eyes, get him down for sleep quickly.

 3. He is Overstimulated

 It is good to keep your newborn active during their wake window but overdoing it can overstimulate them.
 Newborns do not always like bright light or loud noise so if your newborn is showing a sign of distress or looking away from the people or start fussing, take him to a quiet place.